Amanda Seyfried's Instagrams From The Set Of

 One more exciting bit of Mamma Mia 2 news happened this week, when Cher announced on Twitter that she will not only be playing Donna's mother in the movie, she's going to be wearing these fab boots and singing the ABBA hit "Fernando."

 Mamma Mia!
-Here We Go Again is due in theaters July 2018.
+Here We Go Again is due in cinemas July 2018.

 Advertisement